 Summer break before your senior year is one of the best times to tick those college campus visits off your checklist.
 As you begin to finalize your college list, touring campuses will give you the opportunity to gauge whether or not the school is a good fit for you.
+Knowing which questions to ask on a college tour can help you feel more prepared once you arrive on campus.

 If you are planning to apply to colleges that are far away from home, consider making an event out of your campus visits.
-While you’ll gain a lot of valuable information through these trips, enjoying them as a road trip with family or friends will make for a quality bonding experience—especially as you plan to potentially leave home in the upcoming year.
+While you’ll gain a lot of valuable information through these trips, enjoying them as a road trip with family or friends will make for a quality bonding experience — especially as you plan to potentially leave home in the upcoming year.
 Here are some tips to begin your planning:

 First, plan your itinerary.